Java Data Types & Variables Interview Questions

 Unboxing:

-The system automatically transforms a wrapper class into a primitive type.
+Automatic conversion of a wrapper class to a primitive type.

 Example: